hypersoft/opkit/C/parameters.md

   4. If an application executes an incorrect call, the user will be notified, and the application will be aborted.

-CPPS Neatly keeps tabs on all data.
+CPPS neatly keeps tabs on all data.
 While using CPPS your application will always have the knowledge needed to notify the user that parameter number "X" is not valid.
-If the the invalid parameter of "X" is in a compound set, your application will also have the meta-data to explain the relationship of "X" and "Y" to the user, such as: "parameter #4 at sub-position #3 is an illegal option \[CAUSE]".
+If the invalid parameter of "X" is in a compound set, your application will also have the meta-data to explain the relationship of "X" and "Y" to the user, such as: "parameter #4 at sub-position #3 is an illegal option; \[ADD-CAUSE-HERE]".

 #### Coding With CPPS